 AARP has a health care cost calculator for more-tailored results.

-If they do not have enough savings to pay out of pocket, do they have adequate long-term care insurance?
+If they do not have enough savings to pay out of pocket, do they have adequate long-term care coverage?
 Or, perhaps they won’t need it if their income is low enough that they qualify for Medicaid, which covers more assisted-living costs than Medicare.
 These are all important points to discuss, said Brocke.

 If your parents or grandparents are unwilling to disclose details about their estate plan, fear not.
 There may still be a way to open the door to a meaningful discussion about their finances.